How to use this Database

 Currently, the books most commonly referenced are the Australian Jewry Book of Honour: The Great War 1914–1918 by Harold Boas, Australian Jewry Book of Honour World War II edited by Gerald Pynt and since 2017, Jewish Anzacs – Jews in the Australian Military by Mark Dapin.

-Other sources include the British Jewry Book of Honour edited by Rev. Michael Adler (especially for identifying Australian Jews who enlisted in other Empire forces in WWI), information published in the Jewish press and Honour Boards displayed in various synagogues or Jewish community buildings.
+Other sources include the British Jewry Book of Honour edited by Rev. Michael Adler (especially for identifying Australian Jews who enlisted in other Empire forces in WWI), information published in the Jewish press and on Honour Boards displayed in various synagogues or Jewish community buildings and memorials.

-This database is primarily based on those listings produced by Russell Stern, and which were edited by Peter Allen in 2016 for publication in Jewish Anzacs.
-Note however, that this record is still subject to ongoing refinement and expansion.
+This database is primarily based on those listings produced by Russell Stern, and which were edited by Peter Allen in 2016 for publication in Dapin (i.e. Jewish Anzacs).
+The database also indicates if a name was recorded in Boas and/or Pynt and the spelling used.

 The database also indicates if a name was recorded in Boas and/or Pynt and the spelling used.